hftbattle/documentation/en/local_pack/add_strategy.md

 ## Strategy adding

-Once you decide to try more ideas and develop more strategies, using the one strategy — one file approach may become neccessary.
+Once you decide to try more ideas and develop more strategies, using the one strategy — one file approach may become necessary.
 Let’s have a look at how to add new strategies in the off-line development package.

 - [C++](#cpp)